webp-sh/docs/en/README.md

 > e.g When you visit `https://a.com/1.jpg`，it will serve as `image/webp` without changing the URL.
 >
 > For Safari and Opera users, the original image will be used.

+## What's WebP

+WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
+Using WebP, webmasters and web developers can create smaller, richer images that make the web faster.

+## Current Problems with WebP

+* Safari doesn't support it.
+* Tons of Nginx and JavaScript works.
+* It needs a tool to transfer.
+* mod_pagespeed is not easy to use.

+## WebP Server-Go

+Finally, we have WebP Server, it's..

+* Single binary.
+* Blazing fast...
+* And of course..
+* Convert your images..
+* ON THE FLY